Achang people: History

 The Achang are descendants of the Qiang tribes that inhabited the border region between Sichuan, Gansu, and Sichuan provinces around 2,000 years ago.
 They lived in the Yunlong area during the Yuan dynasty (1271–1268 AD).
 The Achang people are considered one of Yunnan's earliest inhabitants.
 Their leader, Zaogai, established a rule that only the oldest son of the former leader could succeed to the position.
 The Achang community grew stronger and began establishing trade relationships with other kingdoms such as Jinchi and Bo.
 The Achang are also descendants of the Xunchuan people from the Tang dynasty.
 In 1383 AD, during the reign of Emperor Hongwu of the Ming dynasty, the Achang people, under the leadership of Zuona, pledged allegiance to the emperor.
 During the Hongwu period, Duanbo, from the Han nationality, was appointed as the governor of the Yunlong Region, and from that point on, the Achang ethnic group began to decline.
 They subsequently moved to the Dehong region in the southwest, losing their native land.
 Today, more than 90 percent of the 33,936 Achang people live in Longchuan, Lianghe, and Luxi counties in the Dehong Dai-Jingpo Autonomous Prefecture in southwestern Yunnan Province.
 The remaining Achang live in Longling County, in the neighboring Baoshan Prefecture.

 Culture

 Much of the Achang's history and traditions have been passed down through music and songs.
 Music is an integral part of their culture, and they typically end all celebrations with songs and dances.

-Unmarried young people typically wear two braids gathered at the top of their head.
-The typical clothing of the Achang varies by village.
-Married women wear long skirts, while unmarried women wear trousers.
-Men usually wear blue or black shirts, buttoned on one side.
-Unmarried men tie a white fabric around their heads, while married men wear blue.

 During Buddhist funerals, the Achang tie a long fabric tape (about 20 m) to the coffin.
 During the ceremony, the monk walks ahead, holding the tape to guide the soul of the deceased toward its final destination.
 The deceased is buried without any metallic items, such as jewelry, as these are believed to contaminate the soul for future reincarnation.